jcruzfff/zk-stamps/README.md

-# Stamper - Travel Verification & POAP Collection
+# zkStamps - Travel Verification & POAP Collection

-Stamper is a privacy-preserving, gamified POAP issuance system built using Self Protocol (for Zero-Knowledge Proofs) and Celo (for blockchain transactions).
+zkStamp is a privacy-preserving, gamified POAP issuance system built using Self Protocol (for Zero-Knowledge Proofs) and Celo (for blockchain transactions).
 Users verify their identity and location via NFC passport scans + GPS to earn POAPs (Proof of Attendance Protocol tokens).

 ## 🚀 Features